AuScope/geomodelportal/README.md

 ### Purpose

-**NB: It is not fully developed, still a work in progress!**

-**But you can see what it looks like here: http://geomodels.auscope.org/**
+** You can see what it looks like here: http://geomodels.auscope.org/**

 This project is a website that is designed to display geological models and their associated information in 3d.

 It is broadly based on these:

-1. Start Angular's template (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 10.
+1. Start Angular's template (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 11.
 This provides a basic Angular+Bootstrap website framework.

 2. [ThreeJS](https://threejs.org/) provides 3d.